Skip to main content

 This means they think you became homeless because of your own actions.

-The council must still take a homeless application and give you temporary accommodation while they look into your situation.
+The council must still take your homeless application and give you temporary accommodation while they look into your situation.

 They should take all the circumstances into account.
 You should not be found intentionally homeless if you were evicted for reasons outside of your control.
 For example, if you could not afford your rent because you lost your job.